MicrosoftDocs/appcenter-docs/docs/distribution/groups.md

 ## User Download Analytics

 User download analytics allow you to monitor how testers within a distribution group are interacting with a release.
 Total and unique download counts for a release are available both at the top of each distribution group page as well as on the Release Details page.
-The total download count represents the total number of times the Install button has been hit by a tester.
+The total download count represents the total number of times the Install button has been clicked by a tester.
 The unique download count represents the number of users that have installed the release.
-As an example, if one tester has downloaded a release to two different test devices, this would equal two total downloads and one unique download.
-Note that public distribution groups will only include the total download count and not the unique download count.
+For example, if one tester has downloaded a release to two different test devices, this would equal two total downloads and one unique download.

+Public distribution groups include only the total download count, and not the unique download count.

 [app_users]: ~/dashboard/creating-and-managing-apps.md
 [upload]: ~/distribution/uploading.md